SinghAniket24/certinexa/README.md

 The frontend is a React application that provides a user interface for interacting with the CertiNexa platform.
 It has different portals for different user roles:

+- **Admin Portal:** For managing organizations and system settings.
-- **Issuer Portal:** For organizations to issue and manage certificates.
+- **Organization Portal:** For organizations to issue and manage certificates.
 - **Recipient Portal:** For users to view and manage their certificates.
 - **Verifier Portal:** For anyone to verify the authenticity of a certificate.